awsdocs/amazon-ecs-developer-guide/doc_source/application_architecture.md

 + Tiny workloads
 + Batch workloads

-When architecting your application to run on Amazon ECS using AWS Fargate, you must decide between deploying multiple containers into the same task definition and deploying containers separately in multiple task definitions\.
+When you architect your application to run on Amazon ECS using AWS Fargate, you must decide between deploying multiple containers into the same task definition and deploying containers separately in multiple task definitions\.

 If the following conditions are required, we recommend deploying multiple containers into the same task definition:
 + Your containers share a common lifecycle \(that is, they're launched and terminated together\)\.